NYC schools Chancellor David Banks announces he’s retiring amid federal investigations

 Banks has repeatedly touted his longstanding relationship with Adams, and their professional and personal lives are intertwined.
 In addition to Banks’ brother and partner holding key roles in the Adams administration, Adams’ girlfriend, Tracey Collins, and his sister-in-law, Sharon Adams, both work in the city Education Department.

-It may be difficult for Adams to recruit a quality successor, as federal investigations continue to swirl, and there is no guarantee that person will have enough time in office to put their own stamp on the system.
+Stepping into the chancellor role could prove challenging for Aviles-Ramos, as federal investigations continue to swirl, and there is no guarantee she will have enough time in office to put her own stamp on the system.

 The next chancellor also inherits a system that is still reeling from the pandemic — from student learning loss to deep mental health challenges — but with fewer resources to respond.
 Banks’ successor also may have limited room to pursue their own policy goals.
 The Education Department is in the midst of implementing a state class size mandate that will require negotiations with union officials and billions in new spending, limiting dollars that could go to other projects.